SiteGround vs Bluehost 2026: Full Comparison

 SiteGround includes free daily backups on every plan, plus their custom AI anti-bot system and Web Application Firewall.
 You get solid security out of the box without paying extra.

-Bluehost’s basic plans include limited backup functionality.
-Full daily backups require the CodeGuard add-on ($2.99/month extra) or upgrading to Choice Plus.
+Bluehost's basic plans include limited backup functionality.
+Full daily backups require the CodeGuard add-on ($2.99/month extra) or upgrading to the Business plan.
 SiteLock malware scanning is another paid add-on.
 These extras add up fast.

 Who Should Choose SiteGround